The debate on evolution vs. creationism by

 14) “If Evolution is a theory (like creationism or the Bible) why then is Evolution taught as a fact.”

 Webmaster's note: Personally, I would prefer that evolution be taught in science classes as a proven fact.
-However, a young person is not fully educated unless they have a working knowledge of all of the main religions in the world, and knowledge of how they developed; how they interacted; how they have contributed to humanity; the atrocities they have committed, etc. The history of religions should be taught in schools, including the many creation stories that have been taught by different religions.
+However, a young person is not fully educated unless they have a working knowledge of all of the main religions in the world, and knowledge of how they developed; how they interacted; how they have contributed to humanity; the atrocities they have committed, etc. The history of religions should be taught in schools, including the many creation stories that have been taught by different religions down through the millennia.
 But the history of religion should be taught in religion class, just as evolution is taught in science class.

 15) “Because science is 'theory' -- not testable, observable, nor repeatable, -- why do you object to creationism or intelligent design being taught in school?”